Daikin: History

 The acquisition was expected to expand Daikin's presence in the United States and in duct-type and split-system air-conditioners, and was expected to make Daikin the world's largest maker of heating, ventilation and air-conditioning systems.

 Later in 2013, they launched a split air conditioner, the Ururu Sarara FTXZ-N.

 As of April 2014, Daikin Hydraulics marketed a line of piston pumps, vane pumps, manual pumps, solenoid valves, and flow and control valves, claiming their pump technology to be 50–70 percent more energy efficient than conventional technology.

 In 2017, Daikin opened the Daikin Texas Technology Park, its largest plant and the fifth largest factory in the world.
 Costing $417 million, this 4.1-million-square-foot facility in Waller, Texas, will consolidate Goodman's manufacturing operations.

 As of 2021, other companies representing additional Daikin brands include Motili and Quietflex.

-On March 2, 2023, Daikin announced they had acquired the San Diego–based custom air-handling equipment manufacturer Alliance Air Products.
+On 2 March 2023, Daikin announced they had acquired the San Diego–based custom air-handling equipment manufacturer Alliance Air Products.

-In 2024, Daikin bought the naming rights to Minute Maid Park, home of Major League Baseball's Houston Astros, renaming it to Daikin Park on January 1, 2025.
+In 2024, Daikin bought the naming rights to Minute Maid Park, home of Major League Baseball's Houston Astros, renaming it to Daikin Park on 1 January 2025.
 The deal is expected to run through 2039.

-On February 27, 2025, Daikin announced that the company will stop producing white phosphorus shells.
+On 27 February 2025, Daikin announced that the company will stop producing white phosphorus shells.

+In April 2026, Elliott Investment Management said it would work with Daikin to improve performance and narrow its valuation gap with peers.
+This led Daikin's shares to jump by as much as 13.9%.

 Centennial celebration

-On April 28, 2024, Daikin Philippines President Takayoshi Miki hosted Daikin's first fun run, “Daikin: Run for Clean Air 2024” at Bridgetowne with 800 runners.
-On May 21, 2024, Daikin Industries, led by President & CEO, Masanori Togawa with Chief global group officer and board chair, Noriyuk Inhoue, celebrated its centennial founding with a commemorative ceremony attended by 2,000 at The Symphony Hall to further support its "Forests for the Air" project.
+On 28 April 2024, Daikin Philippines President Takayoshi Miki hosted Daikin's first fun run, "Daikin: Run for Clean Air 2024" at Bridgetowne with 800 runners.
+On 21 May 2024, Daikin Industries, led by President & CEO, Masanori Togawa with Chief global group officer and board chair, Noriyuk Inhoue, celebrated its centennial founding with a commemorative ceremony attended by 2,000 at The Symphony Hall to further support its "Forests for the Air" project.